Gabi-22-Pad/Gabi-22-Pad/README.md

 ### 💬 About Me

--Graduate in Mathematics.
+- Graduate in Mathematics.
--Student of the Master’s in Data Science and Computer Engineering at UGR.
+- Student of the Master’s in Data Science and Computer Engineering at UGR.
--Passionate about novel writing and sports.
+- Passionate about novel writing and sports.

 ---